 For many of us, being called upon to deliver a presentation to dozens or even hundreds of people is a daunting prospect.
 In fact, it’s well documented that we fear giving presentations more than we do death or dying - there’s even a great sounding term for public speaking anxiety - it's called ‘Glossophobia’.
 So there’s no wonder then when we are summoned to present to a large audience it can feel downright intimidating… even to the most experienced of presenters.

-At London Speech Workshop our coaches work with people every day to who have had enough of being intimidated by delivering presentations or speeches.
-People who may already be pretty good, but who long to be able to be consistently excellent as a presenter, to know how to harness their own power and skill as a communicator and to share their ideas in a way that is powerful and compelling to a group.
+At London Speech Workshop our coaches work with people every day who have had enough of being intimidated by delivering presentations or speeches.
+People who may already be pretty good, but who long to be able to be consistently excellent as a presenter, to know how to harness their own power and skill as a communicator and to share their ideas and give compelling speeches in a way that is powerful to a group.
 With no fear!

 So if this sounds like something you want, then we would love to help

 We’ve put together a quick list of 5 ways to overcome your nerves when presenting.
 So take a read to find out how to be a great public speaker.
 Be patient with yourself, use all the tools and techniques available to overcome your presentation nerves, and don’t be afraid to put yourself out there.

 1. How to overcome your fear of public speaking

 It’s very common to be fearful of public speaking, even when you’ve done it an awful lot.
 If you entirely lose your fear, there is a risk of becoming complacent.
 You want to find a sweet spot where you feel nerves and excitement, but not to the extent that it messes with your head and your breath - and sends you wildly into fight-or-flight response.

 So how do you find that sweet spot?
 Firstly, let’s take a look at the symptoms of fear when you’re public speaking.